 Legal Provisions for Sexual Harassment of Women at Workplace

-The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Bill, 2012 was passed by the Rajya Sabha on 26th February 2013.
-Lok Sabha has passed it in September 2012.
-The Act provides protection against sexual harassment of women at workplace and for the prevention and redressal of complaints of sexual harassment and for matters connected therewith or incidental thereto.
+The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 — commonly called the POSH Act — is now settled law.
+The Bill was passed by the Lok Sabha in September 2012 and by the Rajya Sabha on 26 February 2013, received the President’s assent on 22 April 2013, and the Act came into force on 9 December 2013.
+It gives statutory effect to the Supreme Court’s earlier Vishaka v.
+State of Rajasthan (1997) guidelines.
+The Act provides protection against sexual harassment of women at the workplace and for the prevention and redressal of complaints of sexual harassment and for matters connected therewith or incidental thereto.

 Whereas sexual harassment results in violation of the fundamental rights of a woman to equality under articles 14 and 15 of the Constitution of India and her right to life and to live with dignity under article 21 of the Constitution and right to practice any profession or to carry on any occupation, trade or business which includes a right to a safe environment free from sexual harassment.